programminghistorian/jekyll/lessons/creating-apis-with-python-and-flask.md

 The above phone book is a list of two dictionaries.
 Each dictionary is a phone book entry consisting of two keys, `name` and `number`, each paired with a value that provides the actual information.

-Let's add some data—entries on three science fiction novels—as a list of dictionaries.
+Let's add some data (entries on three science fiction novels) as a list of dictionaries.
 Each dictionary will contain ID number, title, author, first sentence, and year of publication for each book.
 Finally, we'll add a new function: a route that will allow a visitor to access our data.

 Replace our previous code in `api.py` with the code below: